 The University of Arizona welcomes current post-doctoral fellows from all disciplines across the United States to apply for the Steps in the Scholar Journey Program.
 The program aims to nurture the pathway to the professorate in culturally meaningful and responsive ways.
-Sponsored by Faculty Affairs, Native American Advancement & Tribal Engagement, Native American Initiatives, and Hispanic Serving Institution (HSI) Initiatives in partnership with Postdoctoral Affairs and academic departments across campus, the Steps in the Scholar Journey Program is aimed at providing professional development for post-doctoral scholars to aid them in next step into the professorate.
+Sponsored by Faculty Affairs, Native American Advancement & Tribal Engagement and Hispanic Serving Institution (HSI) Initiatives in partnership with Postdoctoral Affairs and academic departments across campus, the Steps in the Scholar Journey Program is aimed at providing professional development for post-doctoral scholars to aid them in next step into the professorate.
 Each scholar in this program will be connected with an Elder Scholar who is farther along in the academic journey, who will serve to guide and support them in a mentorship role through this program.
 The program is a four-day experience for current post-doctoral fellows of all disciplinary backgrounds.
 The Program will feature:

 - Determining why a journey into the professorate is the next step for the individual.